thinkful-ei-gecko/BreadCrumbs-Client/README.md

 #### 3.)
 I am a believer in the power of Decentralized Autonomous Organizations (DAOs).
 As such, I would like to  see a method for user to be able to determine the visibility/popularity of content with organic unincentivized user voting.

-- Users can select articles from the API stream to submit to their peers for voting.
+- Users can select articles from the API stream to submit to their peers for voting in the Oven.
+- Normal articles will not be able to be voted on, in case someone doesn't want to join in on the social aspect.
 - Voting is not rewarded, thus keeping it honest.
 - Users can add value or subtract value from articles.